-Did you know that nearly half of working Canadians are considering leaving their job?
+Did you know that in 2020, nearly half of working Canadians are considering leaving their job?
 As we emerge from the worst of the Covid-19 pandemic, a larger share of workers has had to weigh the pros and cons of their livelihoods.

 As a result, whether due to lack of social interaction, heavier workloads, or sheer boredom, many have grown dissatisfied with their jobs.